 Putting the five phases of continuous improvement to the ultimate test, Glassdoor monitors and improves the entire customer journey using microsurveys to capture sentiment at moments that matter for employees.
 Integration with Salesforce enables front line teams to close the loop with customers in real-time.
 Advanced text and sentiment analytics empower Glassdoor teams to analyze feedback, and customized dashboards ensure that each team can quickly see what is important to them and prioritize improvement efforts.

 Voice of customer and experience improvement programs have dramatically evolved over the last few decades—what used to be limited to direct survey feedback has extended to include indirect and inferred feedback methods too.
 The power of a VoC program is in the five elements of achieving continuous improvement: design, listen, understand, transform, and finally, realize business value.
-We truly believe it’s improving experiences that turns customers into lifelong brand advocates, helping your business achieve its objectives at the same time.
+We truly believe it’s improving experiences that turn customers into lifelong brand advocates, helping your business achieve its objectives at the same time.